 Two things stood out for me during my playthrough, the witty writing (the characters communicate to you via letters and the one-way conversations are cute and entertaining) and the score -- it's simple, melodic, and fits the "Tim Burton style" of this game very well.
-The OST Carries a heavy heart at times and compliments the games playful characteristics at others.
+The score carries a heavy heart at times and compliments the games playful characteristics at others.

-The soundtrack is available to download in both FLAAC & MP3 format at Tomorrow Corporation's Site and if you'd like to know a little bit about the music writting process for the game, Kyle Gabler runs through some of his steps on the page as well; a little insight for the fans out there.
+The soundtrack is available to download in both FLAAC & MP3 format at Tomorrow Corporation's Website and if you'd like to know a little bit about the music writing process for the game, Kyle Gabler runs through some of his steps on the page as well; a little insight for the fans out there!

 If you haven't had the chance to play Little Inferno yet, at least give a listen to the OST and I'm sure you'll find a few tracks to add to your Video Game Music playlist.
 You'll find Little Inferno Original Soundtrack in the archive.